 Features are pooling up in an environment until the team feels ready (or has the time) to deploy to the next phase.
 The bigger the pool, the trickier this becomes.
-Deployment will take more time, a lot has to be configured and tested on the new environment and there is a increasing chance of bugs and errors.
+The deployment will take more time, a lot has to be configured and tested on the new environment and there is an increasing chance of bugs and errors.
 A vicious cycle tends to form as teams postpone deployment in favor of adding more new features.

 - Maintenance: Maintaining the various environments, keeping them up-to-date and diagnosing environment-specific issues often takes a lot of time and effort;

 - Cost: DTAP-environments are expensive.
 Especially when they mirror production-environments, which is what a good DTAP-pipeline should do.
 It’s true that corners are often cut here, using lower-end hard- and software.
 But this means we’re also losing one of the major reason why you’d want to have a DTAP-pipeline in the first place: to ‘test’ features in a realistic environment;

 - Errors: There is more risk in deploying 50 new features in one batch than only one (or a handful).
 There’s more that needs to be configured, deployed, tested and checked.
 And there is a lot more room for things to break down.
 Errors will be harder to diagnose as more has changed, meaning that transparency is also lost;